reactjs/react.dev/src/content/learn/tutorial-tic-tac-toe.md

 }
 ```

-Next, you'll edit the `Square` Component to receive the `value` prop from the Board component.
-This will require removing the Square component's own stateful tracking of `value` and the button's `onClick` prop:
+Next, you'll edit the `Square` Component to receive the `value` prop from the Board Component.
+This will require removing the Square Component's own stateful tracking of `value` and the button's `onClick` prop:

 ```js {1,2}
 function Square({value}) {